Summer Feeding Program sites are listed on the following link

 The mission of the Lauderdale County Child Nutrition Program, an integral component of your child's education, is to provide a variety of healthy food items and nutrition education to empower your student to make wise choices.

 Breakfast prices are $1.00 for full paying students and $.30 for reduced students.
-Lunch prices are $2.50 for full paying students and $.40 for reduced students.
+Lunch prices are $2.00 for full-paying students and $.40 for reduced students.
 Breakfast prices for employees and visitors are $1.25 with lunch prices for employees at $2.75 and visitors at $3.75.

 At the start of the 2012-2013 school year Lauderdale County implemented a new lunch meal pattern as regulated by the USDA.
-The following lists a breakdown of the lunch meal pattern which applies for the 2015-2016 school year:
+The following lists a breakdown of the lunch meal pattern which applies for this and subsequent school years:

 - 2 oz minimum (9th-12th) and 1 oz minimum (K-8th) meat/meat alternate daily